You've got questions, and we've got answers!

 How many dogs do you have living with you?

-- Just one!
+- Two!
 Our girl Bailey is our personal dog who lives with us, she was from the very first litter we ever had and is now retired.
+We also have our girl Wren who is also spayed and just our personal pet.
 All of the other dogs in our program live in their guardian homes.
 You can read more about our guardian program HERE

 What if we want to breed our dog, is that allowed?